-To design, build and supply a piece of test equipment capable of testing an air distribution unit (ADU) for the Porsche Cayenne.
+Design, manufacture and supply of bespoke test equipment capable of testing an air distribution unit (ADU) for the Porsche Cayenne.

-- The test equipment was to configure, measure and verify:
+The equipment was to configure, measure and verify:

-- The movement of flaps to control how the air is distribute.
+- The movement of flaps to control how the air is distributed

 - Possible defects in the unit’s physical shape

-Utilising our latest in-house 3D Printer and CAD software to quickly produce both development and final used parts, before taking the finalised component designs to machined parts.
+Utilising our latest in-house 3D Printer and CAD software allowed us to quickly produce development and trial parts before taking the finalised component designs to machined parts.